What is the Service Delivery Indicator initiative?

 Could the Service Delivery Indicators be interpreted as a judgment on a country’s commitment to education and health?

-Many African countries spend roughly a third of their budgets on education and health.
-While access to care at public education and health facilities in schools has increased the quality of these services remains uneven.
+Many low and middle-income countries spend a big proportion of their budgets on education and health.
+While access to care at public education and health facilities in schools has increased, the quality of these services remains uneven.

 Might education and health officials see this as critical of the work performed by many dedicated professionals in their sectors?